sciZer0/newdiscoveries/c/README.md

 ## 1.2.
 Endless Series of Errors in Science

-As you might see, all the official formulas for calculating Work and Energy -- importantly, being fundamental -- are absolutely wrong.
+As you might [see](https://github.com/sciZer0/newdiscoveries/tree/main/a), all the official formulas for calculating Work and Energy -- importantly, being fundamental -- are absolutely wrong.
+Now, the wrongness of all these official formulas is a proven fact.

+> ## The wrongness of all the official formulas for calculating Work and Energy is a proven fact.

 But there is THE Initial Fundamental Error that derives all other fundamental errors.

-The Initial Fundamental Error is the official concept of Force (including the official formula of Force) being wrong.
+The Initial Fundamental Error is the official concept of Force (including the official formula of Force) being wrong. <i>More on this below.</i>

 In its turn, this official concept of Force, being wrong, derives all other fundamental errors (including the official concept of Work and the official concept of Energy -- also being wrong) which all together results in the endless series of errors in science.